filecoin-project/filecoin-docs/content/en/intro/intro-to-filecoin/blockchain/index.md

 If storage providers fail to provide reliable uptime or act maliciously against the network, they will be penalized by slashing.
 Filecoin implements two kinds of slashing:

 - Storage fault slashing to penalize storage providers for not being able to maintain healthy and reliable storage sectors for the network.
+- Consensus fault slashing to penalize storage providers to sabotage the liveness and security of the consensus process.